 \subsubsection{Multi-granularity Reward Systems}

-In RL, model training is guided by the reward signal; therefore, the design of reward systems determines the ultimate effectiveness of RL training.
+In RL, the reward signal guides model training, making reward design critical to overall effectiveness.
 While rule-based rewards, such as unit-test verifiers for resolving GitHub issues, are effective for general coding tasks~\citep{67,68,69,79}, software security presents unique challenges.
 The difficulty of reproducing vulnerabilities, coupled with their strict dependency on specific software versions, complicates the large-scale acquisition of verifiable VD samples and the provisioning of their necessary execution environments.

-Early VD efforts relied on binary comparisons for evaluation~\citep{60}.
-This coarse-grained approach often results in incorrect credit assignment, for instance, rewarding a model that guesses correctly despite flawed reasoning, which misleads the RL training process.
-Since most VD datasets are sourced from public databases like the National Vulnerability Database (NVD)~\citep{84}, we can leverage this metadata as a proxy for evaluation.
-Consequently, we propose multi-granularity reward systems spanning detection, prediction, reasoning, and specification levels to systematically explore their impact on RL performance as follows:
+Early VD efforts rely on binary comparisons for evaluation~\citep{60}.
+This coarse-grained approach often results in unreliable credit assignment, for instance, rewarding a model that guesses correctly despite flawed reasoning, which misleads the RL training process.
+Since most VD datasets are sourced from public databases like the National Vulnerability Database (NVD)~\citep{84}, we can leverage this metadata as a proxy for reward assessment.
+Consequently, we propose multi-granularity reward systems spanning detection, prediction, reasoning, and specification levels to systematically explore their impact on RL as follows:

 \textbf{Detection-based Reward.} This baseline reward measures the accuracy of binary detection.
-A model receives a reward of $+1.0$ for a correct label and a penalty of $-1.0$ otherwise.
+A model receives a reward of $+1.0$ for a correct binary label and a penalty of $-1.0$ otherwise.

-\textbf{Prediction-based Reward.} This level evaluates the model's ability to identify the specific CWE type.
+\textbf{Prediction-based Reward.} This level evaluates the model's ability to predict the specific CWE type.
 To account for the hierarchical nature of the CWE, we avoid a naive exact-match approach, which often leads to biased credit assignment.
 Following the mapping methodology in~\citep{61,62}, a prediction is deemed correct, yielding a $+1.0$ reward, if the predicted CWE ID and the ground truth share a direct parent-child relationship in the CWE taxonomy; otherwise, it receives a penalty of $-1.0$.
 More details about CWE matching can be found in Appendix~\ref{sec:cwe_match}.